General Motors: 2019 General Motors strike

-On the morning of September 15, 2019, after talks broke down to renew their contract, which expired earlier that day, the United Auto Workers announced that GM employees would begin striking at 11:59 PM.
+On September 15, 2019, after talks broke down to renew their contract, which expired earlier that day, the UAW announced that GM employees would begin striking at 11:59 pm.
 This strike shut down operations in nine states, including 33 manufacturing plants and 22 parts distribution warehouses.
 After 40 days, on October 25, 2019, the "longest strike by autoworkers in a decade" and the longest against GM since 1970 came to an end when United Auto Workers members voted to approve a new contract with GM.
-The strike cost GM more than $2 billion, while members of the labor union were reduced to a salary of $275 a week in strike pay.
+Striking labor union members received a $275 a week strike pay salary for the duration of the strike.
+The strike cost GM more than $2 billion.

+2023 United Auto Workers strike

+The 2023 strike launched by the UAW was the first strike against all three major American automakers in history.
+Then-recently elected UAW president Shawn Fain stated that he was "fed up" with the current situation between workers and automakers; Fain specifically blasted the tiered workers system at automakers, failure for automakers to keep wages up with inflation, pensions, as well as the introduction of a four-day workweek as opposed to the five-day workweek.
+GM CEO Mary Barra protested that her company offered an "unprecedented deal" which gave workers 20% raises as well as "world-class" healthcare.
+Barra further stated that meeting all 1,000 plus demands would bankrupt the company and cost over $100 billion.

 Controversies

 Streetcar conspiracy

 Between 1938 and 1950, GM allegedly deliberately monopolized the sale of buses and supplies to National City Lines (NCL) and its subsidiaries, in violation of the Sherman Antitrust Act of 1890, intending to dismantle streetcar systems in many cities in the United States and make buses, sold by GM, the dominant form of public transport.